-When acting as a slave, BIND 9 will attempt to use IXFR unless it is explicitly disabled.
+When acting as a slave, BIND 9 will attempt to use IXFR unless it is explicitly disabled via the request-ixfr option or the use of ixfr-from-differences.
 For more information about disabling IXFR, see the description of the request-ixfr clause of the server statement.